CSandler-Dev/IDEA-4000-SSG/content/Discovery/EDIP/🏠EDIP.md

 > When we say "EDIP" we're referring to Empathize Define Ideate Prototype.

 > [!note] THIS IS NOT FINAL
-> This is just our design thinkin process, visit the [[HCD Inspection]] to see our finalized thoughts.
+> This is just our design thinkin process, visit the [[4.
+How does the SCS satisfy our HCD]] to see our finalized thoughts.
 ### [[Empathize]]
 ### [[Define]]
 ### [[Ideate]]